reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 Let us put all these pieces together to see how the @TestConfiguration could be used during testing.

 #### Service Implementation
-Below is a simple service implementation that takes an instance of WebClient as a constructor argument to perform the Restful API calls.
+Below is a simple service implementation that takes an instance of WebClient as a constructor argument to perform the Restful API calls:

 ```java
 package io.reflectoring.springboot.testconfiguration.service;